chutommy/chutommy.github.io/content/projects/bvviz.md

 {{< figure src="/projects/bvviz/circuit.png" align="center" caption="An implementation of the Bernstein-Vazirani protocol for a secret string 101" width=550 >}}

-The project BVVIZ is a web application that allows users to run and visualize quantum simulations of the Bernstein-Vazirani protocol.

 The underlying problems of quantum technology are often misunderstood.
-This application guides users to understand both benefits and constraints of quantum computing.
+This tool guides users to understand both benefits and constraints of quantum computing.

 ### Quantum simulation

-Upon visiting the application, a preconfigured experiment is run by default.
-However, users have the freedom to customize the simulator device, including the backend system, number of shots, secret string, or their own noise and transpiler model.
-This allows users to gain full control over the quantum hardware that is being simulated to run the Bernstein-Vazirani experiment.
+BVVIZ allows the freedom to customize the simulator device, including the backend system, number of shots, secret string, or their own noise and transpiler model.
+This enables full control over the quantum hardware that is being simulated to run the Bernstein-Vazirani experiment.

 {{< figure src="/projects/bvviz/layout.png" align="center" caption="The quantum register mapping of a preconfigured Brooklyn system with sabre layout and stochastic routing" width=500 >}}

 ### Accuracy assessment

 As a result of the quantum simulation, metrics, plots, and charts are generated to help users understand the impact of the noisy quantum devices.
-Users are encouraged to take a closer look at the experimental settings, analyze the results, think about the statistics, and come up with independent conclusions and their own way of understanding limitations of quantum computing.
+It encourages to take a closer look at the experimental settings, analyze the results, think about the statistics, and come up with independent conclusions and their own way of understanding limitations of quantum computing.

-Results are loaded with intertwined correlations and patterns that can lead to interesting insights and discoveries.

 {{< figure src="/projects/bvviz/counts.png" align="center" caption="A count chart of an experiment with secret string 11001 and 1000 shots" width=540 >}}

-If users find the provided statistics inadequate or lacking, they are free to download the quantum circuit ([OpenQASM 2.0](https://en.wikipedia.org/wiki/OpenQASM)) and the measurements at the bottom of the BVVIZ page.
+If the provided statistics are inadequate or lacking, users are free to download the quantum circuit ([OpenQASM 2.0](https://en.wikipedia.org/wiki/OpenQASM)) and the measurements.

 ### Purpose